Jan Zabrodsky

-Jan Zabrodsky (born 1 April 1952) is a Swedish former professional ice hockey and tennis player.
+Jan Zabrodsky (born Jan Zábrodský; 1 April 1952) is a Swedish former professional ice hockey and tennis player.

 Biography

 Zabrodsky was born in Prague in 1952.
-His father, Vladimír, was an ice hockey player for the Czechoslovakian national team, as well as a national Davis Cup representative.
+His father, Vladimír Zábrodský, was an ice hockey player for the Czechoslovak national team, as well as a national Davis Cup representative.
 The family defected to Sweden in 1965.

 In his early years, Zabrodsky played ice hockey, representing Skåne in the TV-pucken and Rögle BK at senior level.
 During his time at Rögle BK he played a season in Division 1 (1968–69).
 A forward, Zabrodsky signed with Djurgårdens IF for the 1970–71 season.

 As a tennis player he had a best ranking of 217 in the world, with qualifying draw appearances at the French Open and Wimbledon.
 He had a win over Adriano Panatta at the Stockholm WCT tournament in 1975.